 Juvenile delinquency court is a court dedicated to adjudicating felony and misdemeanor crimes allegedly committed by minors.
 Juvenile court also handles “status offenses” like truancy and curfew violations.
 Status offenses only constitute criminal acts when committed by juveniles.

-The Juvenile Division of the Los Angeles Superior Court oversees juvenile delinquency court as well as informal juvenile court (which deals with infraction and low-level misdemeanors) and juvenile dependency court (which deals with abused, neglected and abandoned children).
+The Juvenile Division of the Los Angeles Superior Court oversees juvenile delinquency court as well as informal juvenile court (which deals with infractions and low-level misdemeanors) and juvenile dependency court (which deals with abused, neglected and abandoned children).
 Note that Los Angeles prosecutors try to avoid pressing juvenile charges and instead try to divert youth to community programs to help them.4

 This article deals with juvenile delinquency court.
-When we use the term “juvenile court” we are referring to juvenile delinquency court.
+When we use the term “juvenile court,” we are referring to juvenile delinquency court.
+Also visit our page on the differences between delinquency and dependency court.

 602 proceedings